ray-project/ray/doc/source/data/creating-datastreams.rst

 .. tabbed:: Text

-  Read text files into a ``Datastream``.
-Each line in each text file will be treated as a row in the datastream, resulting in a list-of-strings block being created for each text file.
+  Read text files and directories.
+Each line in each text file will be treated as a row in the datastream.

   .. literalinclude:: ./doc_code/creating_datastreams.py
     :language: python